bperraud/ft_transcendence/README.md

 ## Installation

-Firstly you will need to create a .env inside frontend/ that look like this (use your 42 credentials API keys if you have a 42 intra account)
+Firstly you will need to create a .env in frontend/ that look like this : (use your 42 credentials API keys if you have a 42 intra account)

 ```yaml
 DATABASE_URL="postgresql://postgres:123@localhost:5434/nest?schema=public"